-It’s so easy to see characters on the cruise – you only have to wait a couple minutes versus 30 minutes or more at Disneyland.
-We saw about two a day, and one day we met five in a row!
+It’s very easy to meet characters on the cruise – you only have to wait three or four minutes versus 30 minutes or more at Disneyland.
+We saw about two each day, and one day we hit five in a row!
 They also have multiple versions of the characters, like Captain Mickey, Traditional Mickey, etc.

-really big porthole and window seat.
-The room was a really good size and all four of us were comfy and never felt squished.
+The actual room was amazing!
+We had an ocean view room with a HUGE porthole and window seat.
+The room was a really great size and all four of us were comfortable and never felt squished.

 Like Service Experts on Facebook to watch for our next great contest!